kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

 <a href="https://github.com/ankidroid/Anki-Android/blob/master/COPYING"><img src="https://img.shields.io/github/license/ankidroid/Anki-Android" alt="license"/></a>
 </p>

-You will need to provide full test coverage for at least 8 features of the app.
-A feature could be "creating a new flaschard", "displaying the front and back of a flashcard", or "changing the flashcard font style".
+You will need to provide full test coverage for at least eight features of the app.
+A feature could be "creating a new flashcard", "displaying the front and back of a flashcard", or "changing the flashcard font style".

 We recommend that you identify the features you're most interested in testing, not what you think your interviewers or Onramp would like to see.

 **Scope your testing coverage to what you can reasonably accomplish by the due date.
-Your test coverage must meet the following requirements:**
+Your test coverage (as a whole, not per feature) must meet the following requirements:**

 *   Use of at least four different [ViewMatchers](https://developer.android.com/reference/androidx/test/espresso/matcher/ViewMatchers)
 *   Use of at least three different [ViewActions](https://developer.android.com/reference/androidx/test/espresso/action/ViewActions)